markfroilantandoc/documentations/README.md

 + Probabilistic Randomization

-  Randomize an element when each element has different chances of being chosen.
+  Randomize an element where each element has different chances of being chosen.

 +  Similarity Join